LF2L/lf2l.github.io/collections/_projects/en/Green-FabLab.md

 intro:
   - excerpt: "**The creation of a local recycling process for open source 3D printing technology can open new opportunities for a circular economy**"

-intro-GF:
-  - excerpt: 'Prueba'
+sidebar:
+  nav: "GF-articles"

 tags:
 - recycling
 - 3D Printing
-categories: []
+categories:
+- research

 gallery: